Azure-Samples/azuresandbox/terraform-azurerm-vnet-app/README.md

         * [ntpdate](https://packages.ubuntu.com/focal/ntpdate)
         * [realmd](https://packages.ubuntu.com/focal/realmd)
         * [adcli](https://packages.ubuntu.com/focal/adcli)
-    * Package updates are performed.
     * The VM is rebooted if necessary.
   * [configure-vm-jumpbox-linux.sh](./configure-vm-jumpbox-linux.sh) is a [User-Data Script](https://cloudinit.readthedocs.io/en/latest/topics/format.html#user-data-script) used to configure the VM.
+    * Package upgrades are performed.
     * Runtime values are retrieved using [Instance Metadata](https://cloudinit.readthedocs.io/en/latest/topics/instancedata.html#instance-metadata)
       * The name of the key vault used for secrets is retrieved from the tag named *keyvault*.
       * The Active Directory domain name is retrieved from the tag named *adds_domain_name*.